 - Request correction of the Personal Data that we hold about you.
 This enables you to have any incomplete or inaccurate information we hold about you corrected.

 - Withdraw consent.
-This right only exists where we are relying on consent to process your Personal Data (“Consent Withdrawal”).
+This right only exists where we are relying on consent as a legal basis to process Personal Data about you (“Consent Withdrawal”).

 How to exercise your rights

-If you want to exercise any of the rights described above (except Consent Withdrawal, on which see below), please contact us using the contact details shown here Who We Are and How to Contact Us.
+If you want to exercise any of the rights described above (except Consent Withdrawal, on which see below), please contact us using the contact details shown here How to Contact Us.

-We rely on our Legitimate Interests as the legal basis for the processing of your Personal Data that is involved in sending you marketing communications (see here How we use your Personal Data and why) for more information on this processing activity).
-If you wish to exercise your right to object to the processing of your Personal Data for this purpose, you may do so by following the opt-out processes outlined here Marketing communications preferences.
-Following your exercise of your right to object, we will promptly cease processing your Personal Data for the purpose of sending you marketing communications.
+We rely on our Legitimate Interests as the legal basis for the processing of Personal Data about you that is involved in sending you marketing communications (see here How we use Personal Data about you and why) for more information on this processing activity).
+If you wish to exercise your right to object to the processing of Personal Data about you for this purpose, you may do so by following the opt-out processes outlined here: Marketing communications preferences.
+Following your exercise of your right to object, we will promptly cease processing Personal Data about you for the purpose of sending you marketing communications.

 Marketing communications preferences